sighupio/fury-distribution/docs/releases/unreleased.md

 - [[#355](https://github.com/sighupio/fury-distribution/pull/355)] **Support for etcd cluster on dedicated nodes**: adding support for deploying etcd on dedicated nodes instead of control plane nodes to the OnPremises provider.
 For the new clusters, users can define specific hosts for etcd, each with a name and IP.
 If the etcd key is omitted, etcd will be provisioned on control plane nodes.
 No migration paths are supported.

+To make use of this new feature, you need to define the hosts where etcd will be deployed in your configuration file using the `.spec.kubernetes.etcd` key, for example:

   ```yaml
   ...
   spec: